 Another reason for using "bcc:" which may amuse: A small town professional, let's call him a lawyer, once sent "a friend" an "I want more work from you" email after my friend had stopped using the lawyer because his work was unsatisfactory.
 For the "want work" email, the lawyer used "cc:".
 And the email came with a virus.
 The lawyer didn't even thank my friend for being alerted to the problem.
 My friend felt a strong temptation to send an email to all the other people the lawyer had pestered.
 If the lawyer had used "bcc:", it would have been no more work for him, and he would not have supplied my friend with the eddresses of all those other people.
 (If you are using Pegasus, read the material in the help file on "bcc").

 Want a link to your page from my page?
 I very rarely put one on my site until you've already done a link to my site from yours.

-For those who don't mind them, I offer an online feedback form which will... open in a new tab or window.
+I prefer to communicate by email, but for those who prefer them, I offer an online feedback form which will... open in a new tab or window.
 You don't have to provide an email address, but if you want a question answered, you have to give me a way to send the answer.
 After you submit your message, you get a "thank you".
 Just close that to get back here.